wylie102/duckdb.yazi/README.md

 - Passes through the colors from the duckdb output as you would see if using directly in the terminal.
 - These colors can be configured in your `~/.duckdbrc` file, see the Configuration section for details.
-- Feature is only on MacOS at the moment.
-  - Planned for linux and Windows but need testers.
-  - Please support my [feature request](https://github.com/duckdb/duckdb/discussions/16885) with duckdb which will prevent the need for os specific versions and make implementation easier and more reliable.

 <br>